skip to Main Content

 Virginia Hunt

 Virginia believes that children make sense of their world by constructing meaning in an inclusive and authentic environment where students have opportunities for experiential learning by interacting with their social and natural world.
 She values diversity and the range of gifts students and adults bring to a learning environment.
 Virginia prides herself on the development and support of collaboration and self-directed learning in teachers and students.
 She is an International Baccalaureate (IB) World Leader Trainer and a Next Frontier Inclusion Reviewer, and is currently in the process of becoming an Adaptive Schools trainer.
 Virginia holds a Master’s Degree in Early Childhood and Elementary Education and an Advanced Master’s in Educational Leadership.
 She is certified by New York State.
-Virginia lives in Sai Kung and both of her children have attended Hong Kong Academy.
+Virginia lives in Sai Kung and both of her children have graduated from Hong Kong Academy.
 Her children most valued the opportunities they had to explore an additional language and the range of sports on offer.

 Primary School Assistant Principal / PYP Coordinator